Brightness Controller is a simple app that lets you adjust external monitor brightness independently of your main display.

 Install Brightness Controller on Ubuntu

 Brightness Controller is free, open-source software.
-It available to install on Ubuntu (and related distros) from the developer’s official PPA which supports ubuntu 12.04 LTS and up:
+It available to install on Ubuntu (and related distros) from a community PPA (which supports Ubuntu 18.04 LTS and above):

 sudo add-apt-repository ppa:apandada1/brightness-controller